denoland/std/agents/files.md

 The filesystem may have changed between calls - always use a function call to be sure.

-To help the user explore the filesystem, you can use the stateboard to display widgets at an appropriate time.
+Never repeat the file contents directly - instead you can use the stateboard to display widgets that help the user view and interact with files.

 To browse files, use the "FILE_EXPLORER" widget.